-1. Policy Statement
+Policy Statement

-Radnor House Sevenoaks (the School) holds large amounts of personal and sensitive data.
-Every care is taken to protect personal data from being lost or shared inappropriately, it is vital that appropriate action is taken to minimise any associated risk as soon as possible.
-This procedure applies to all personal and sensitive data held by the School and all staff.
-This policy must be read in conjunction with the School's Data Privacy Notices, and Records Management Policy including Data Retention Timescales.
+Radnor House Sevenoaks holds large amounts of personal and sensitive data.
+Every care is taken to protect personal data being lost or shared inappropriately, it is vital that appropriate action is taken to minimise any associated risk as soon as possible.
+This procedure applies to all personal and sensitive data held by the school and all staff.
+This policy must be read in conjunction with the School's Data Breach Response Plan (internal procedural document for staff), Data Protection Policy, Data Privacy Notices, and Records Management Policy including Data Retention Timescales.

-2. Purpose
+Purpose

 This Policy sets out the course of action to be followed by all staff at the school if a Data Breach occurs.
-The General Data Protection Regulations explains that:
+The General Data Protection Regulations explain that:

-' A personal data breach may, if not addressed in an appropriate and timely manner, result in physical, material or non-material damage to natural persons such as loss of control over their personal data or limitation of their rights, discrimination, identify theft or fraud, financial loss, unauthorised reversal of pseudonymisation, damage to reputation, loss of confidentiality of personal data protected by professional secrecy or any other significant economic or social disadvantage to the natural person concerned.'
+'A personal data breach may, if not addressed in an appropriate and timely manner, result in physical, material or non-material damage to natural persons such as loss of control over their personal data or limitation of their rights, discrimination, identity theft or fraud, financial loss, unauthorised reversal of pseudonymisation, damage to reputation, loss of confidentiality of personal data protected by professional secrecy or any other significant economic or social disadvantage to the natural person concerned.'

-3. Managing a Data Breach
+Managing a Data Breach

-If a member of staff becomes aware that a data breach may have or has occurred, they will take the following steps immediately:
+If a member of staff becomes aware that a data breach may have or has occurred they WILL take the following steps immediately:

-Notify the Director of Finance and Operations, Head of IT or Compliance Officer or their own line manager.
-This can be done in person, or by email setting out the nature of the incident, the date it occurred, those involved, and the type of data potentially accessible/accessed/disclosed.
+Notify the Business Manager, IT Service Manager or Compliance Officer and their own line manager.
+This can be done in person, or by email setting out the nature of the incident, the date it occurred, those involved and the type of data potentially accessible/accessed/disclosed.
 If notified in person, the details must be confirmed by email immediately after this has been done.
-The Director of Finance and Operations will, in liaison with any other relevant member of staff, on receipt of the above notification, immediately establish whether a data breach is still occurring.
+The Business Manager will, in liaison with any other relevant member of staff, on receipt of the above notification, immediately establish whether a data breach is still occurring.
 If so, they will ensure that steps are taken immediately to minimise the effect of the data breach and notify the police and/or the School's insurers, where appropriate.

-If the breach occurs or is discovered outside of normal working hours, an email should be sent to the Director of Finance and Operations and their line manager as soon after discovery as possible.
+If the breach occurs or is discovered outside of normal working hours, an email should be sent to the Business Manager and their line manager as soon after discovery as possible.

-The Director of Finance and Operations will, in liaison with the Compliance Officer Head of IT and any other relevant member of staff, on receipt of any notification of a data breach, whether by a member of staff or by a contractor, such as an IT provider, immediately seek to establish the likelihood and severity of the resulting risk to individuals (the data subjects involved in the breach) rights and freedoms.
+The Business Manager will, in liaison with the Compliance Officer and I.T.
+Services Manager and any other relevant member of staff, on receipt of the any notification of a data breach, whether by a member of staff or by a contractor, such as an IT provider, immediately seek to establish the likelihood and severity of the resulting risk to individuals' (the data subjects involved in the breach) rights and freedoms.
 This will be done by conducting a Data Breach Risk Assessment within 24 hours of the breach occurring.

 This will ascertain whose data was involved in the breach, the potential effect on the data subject and what further steps need to be taken to remedy the situation.
 The investigation should consider:

-- The type of data
+- · The type of data

 - Its sensitivity

-- What protections were in place (e.g. Encryption)
+- What protections were in place (eg. Encryption)

 - What has happened to the data

 - Whether the data could be put to any illegal or inappropriate use

-- How many people are affected
+- · How many people are affected

 - What type of people have been affected (such as pupils, staff members, suppliers) and whether there are wider consequences to the breach